Go to Homepage

 Campsite Zaribago got replaced with Tsomo.
 A stayover at Chilling was skipped altogether.
 “Coppersmith workshops” in Chilling were closed because there happened to be just one solitary workshop open in the village.
 A “one hour walk” turned into a steep, four-hour climb.
 And nobody – not even the competition – warns you about Umah (but more on that later).
 I am told the itineraries have been subsequently overhauled.

 Old timers in Leh say that if you want impeccable service, go to Project Himalaya.
 Project Himalaya offers just one 20-day frozen river trek between Chilling and Padum.
 As one of the longest options on offer, this Zanskar trek is priced high.
 Agencies like Peak Adventure charge a fair bit as well for a 'tough' 12-night trek (including Ladakh sightseeing as to Thikse and Hemis monasteries) mid-January to mid-March between Lingshed and Chilling.
-Ibex Expeditions is a high quality company with a solid history and offers, chadar treks, mountain climbs, and even homestays and snow leopard spotting trips.
-Ibex is at the high end of the pricing scale.
+Ibex Expeditions is a high quality company with a solid history and offers, chadar treks, mountain climbs, rafting, mountain biking, and even homestays and snow leopard spotting trips.

 While Chilling is the starting point for all hikes in the region, there are different treks and paths to be taken, all of which vary in degrees of difficulty and duration.
 The strongest of heart will trek for 10 days to Padum, the largest town in the Zanskar region.
 A second option takes you to Lingshed over a shorter, five-day trek.
 Lingshed is an old, 85-mudhouse village situated at roughly 12,000ft and, unlike on the Padum route, you have to leave the river and start climbing up a frozen stream to get there.